-The data available is limited and very uneven across these effects and among different countries.
+Data for this report is based on a review of literature on migrant workers focussing on precarious situations and impact of the financial and employment crises.
+It includes secondary data drawn from research and reports by EU institutions, European research and statistic centres as well as by international organizations including the ILO.
+The data available is limited and very uneven among different countries and across effects.
 While a flurry of assessments and research reports by a range of institutions appeared in 2009, almost no overviews of crisis impacts on migrants have been published since early 2010.
 However, several detailed country studies appeared in 2011.

-An excerpt from a recent report on the UK accurately sums up features also described in detailed reports on Belgium and Germany, consistent with other earlier and recent data from various EU member countries:1
+An excerpt from the executive summary of a report on the UK accurately sums up features also described in reports on Belgium and Germany, and consistent with data from other EU member countries: